LinkedInLearning/build-multi-agent-systems-with-n8n-orchestrating-reliable-ai-workflows-8509000/03/scratchpad.md

 Research questions:
 ```
-"Did Disney release Q2 Earnings in 2026?"
+Did Disney release Q2 Earnings in 2026?
 ```

 ```
-"Do we have a research note on Netflix?"
+Do we have a research note on Netflix?
 ```